DevriX/Easy-Image-Gallery/readme.txt

 The plugin ownership was transferred to DevriX.
 There are no functionality changes.
 We are going to work on a few version, adding some nice feature in the near feature, stay tuned! :)

 == Changelog ==

+= 1.3 =
+* Release date - Release date - November 21, 2017.
+* Add the possibility to add two different galleries on one page
+* Improved the UI / UX

 = 1.2 =
 * Release date - Release date - January 26, 2017.